killermann/facilitator-cards/content/cards/silent-reflection.md

 ---
 title: "Silent Reflection"
-group: "Individual"
+group: "individuals"
-for: "Emotion"
+for: "emotion"
-prop_1: "Paper"
+prop_1: "paper"
-prop_2: "Writing Utensils"
+prop_2: "writing utensils"
 prop_3: ""
 explanation: "Prepare several questions or prompts ahead of time and instruct participants to write each one down on a sheet of paper, then give them a few minutes to silently answer in writing.
-The papers can be collected by the facilitator, shared between participants, or neither.
+The papers can be collected by the facilitator, shared among participants, or neither.
 State your intentions for sharing before they start writing."
 longer_context: ""
 external_link: ""
 general_notes: ""